NicolasDewae/NicolasDewae/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at [https://nicolasdewae.github.io/basic_portfolio/](https://nicolasdewae.github.io/basic_portfolio/)
+- 👨‍💻 All of my projects are available on [https://nicolasdewae.github.io/basic_portfolio/](https://nicolasdewae.github.io/basic_portfolio/)

 - 📫 How to reach me **nicolasdewae@protonmail.com**

 <p>
-  Currently, I'm working as a web developer in alternance at Mésange prévoyance, where I'm participating for the development of an application for subscribing to insurance contracts, maintenance and ticket management.
+  Currently working as a web developer for Mésange prévoyance on an application to subscribe insurance policies, maintenance and ticket management.
 I also have experience in developing Cloudme, a cloud service provisioning platform, and GestForm, an application for managing a school support center.
 </p>
 <p>
-  I am excited to share my projects and experience with the community, and I am always open to feedback and suggestions.
+  I am excited to share my projects and experience with the community, and I am always open for feedbacks and suggestions.
 Thanks for visiting my repository!
 </p>

 <h3 align="left">Connect with me:</h3>